 Is there a lot to do in Andorra ?

 There are numerous summer sports and winter sports, after all Andorra is a ski resort, and an up and coming mountain-biking resort.
-It actually hosted the mountain biking world cup for two years running in 2008 and 2009 (and now also for 2013).
+It annually hosts the mountain biking world cup.
 In addition there are a host of summer activities from hiking to white water rafting, rest assured you will never be bored here if you enjoy the great outdoors.

 What is the cost of living in Andorra ?